Court to give verdict in case of doomed South Korea ferry

 There are 58 people on death row in South Korea, according to the justice ministry, but the last time the country carried out an execution was in December 1997, when 23 convicts were hanged.

-Lee, the captain, has apologised to the families of the victims and said he never intended to harm anyone.
+Lee, the captain, has apologized to the families of the victims and said he never intended to harm anyone.

 Some of the crew made tearful apologies following their lawyers' closing speeches, which argued that the defendants were mostly too badly trained to handle the disaster.

-(This version of the story has been refiled to correct spelling of lawyer's name in paragraph 9)
+(The story was refiled to correct the spelling of the lawyer's name in paragraph 9)

 (Editing by Tony Munroe and Alex Richardson)